AnuragVelekat/KND_RaidBoss_Calculator/README.md

 # Knights and Dragons Raid Boss Simulator

-A Streamlit-based web application that simulates raid boss battles in the mobile game **Knights and Dragons**.
+A web application that simulates raid boss battles in the mobile game **Knights and Dragons**.
 This app calculates damage output and estimates resource (energy and gem) requirements needed to reach specific milestones in the game.

 ## Features